pslucas0212/Part-2-Preparing-the-Satellite-Environment/README.md

 ### Creating an Organization and Importing the Manifest in Satellite

 Login to the Satellite console by entering [http://sat01.example.com](http://sat01.example.com) for the Satellite url.
 Satellite will redirect the browser to Satellite's secure login page.
-You will need to accept Satellite's certificate for your browser.
+If this is the first time you have accessed your Red Hat Satellite console, you will need to accept Satellite's certificate for your browser.

-Enter the user id and password and click Login button.
+Enter the user id and password and click the Login button.

 ![Click Login button](/images/sat01.png)